 lcon Description 2 Red and orange flame icon indicates an emergency alert.
-0 Round red icon indicates a critical alert. Δ Triangular yellow icon indicates a warning.
-0 Blue octagon with the letter "i" indicates an informational alert.
-Image: A set of the set of the Green check indicates that the Advisor ran successfully and no alert was generated.
-3 Skull icon indicates that the status of the Advisor is unknown.
+0 Round red icon indicates a critical alert.
+A Triangular yellow icon indicates a warning.
+0 Blue octagon with the letter "i" indicates an informational alert. < Green check indicates that the Advisor ran successfully and no alert was generated.
+8 Skull icon indicates that the status of the Advisor is unknown.